 Lost genes may be causing TB vaccine's failure

-The tuberculosis vaccine may no longer work.
-McGill and Stanford researchers have discovered that the bacteria used to make the vaccine have jettisoned some of their genes.
+The tuberculosis vaccine may no longer work and McGill and Stanford researchers have discovered a possible reason why: the bacteria used to make the vaccine have jettisoned some of their genes.